Birth Mother Adoption Regret

 There are wonderful children’s books that share adoption with children from a young age, so they always know the truth of their story.
 Adopted children today who are in contact with their birth mothers are appreciative of the love and care that went into their adoption plan, knowing that they made the best decision they could at the time.

 Open adoption lets the birth mother and adoptive family decide together about what future contact will look like.
-Sharing in-person visits and other connections through email, phone, and social media reassures birth mothers that they made the right decision and keeps them included in their child’s life as a very important connection.
+Sharing in-person visits and other connections through email, phone, and social media can be done.
+In addition, this keeps birth moms included in their child’s life if they want to be.

 According to the Child Welfare Information Gateway, birth mothers in open adoptions feel less regret and more peace of mind.
 Open adoption lets birth parents see their child thriving as they grow.